kjmjonline/go-minor/README.md

 This function sets up the global zerolog logger.

-The log file is appended to if it already exists, otherwise it is created.
+The log file is created, or is appended to if it already exists.

 Logging is set up to create log entries with the current time timestamp, and file name and line numbers where the log entries were created.
 The timestamps use the [RFC 3339 Nano][rfc3339] time format, which has sub-second precision.

+The log messages are colored.
+If you do not want colored logs you could create a utility to remove the color escape character sequences.

 ```go
 import (